 4. What are you not doing well that’s preventing you from getting there?

-It’s important for your mentees to recognize their weaknesses and the challenges that are standing in the way of their success.
+It’s important for your entrepreneurs to recognize their weaknesses and the challenges that are standing in the way of their success.
 Of course, no one likes dwelling on the negative, but you can’t overcome obstacles without first identifying what they are.

 5. What can you do differently to overcome those challenges?

-This is about helping your mentee prioritize the right things.
+This is about helping your entrepreneur prioritize the right things.
 People have a natural tendency to focus on the things that they do best (i.e. their answers from question three) and spend less time addressing their weaknesses (i.e. their answers from question four).
 For example, if you are an incredible soccer player, you’d much rather show off that capability than let people see you struggle in a baseball game.

 6. Where do you need the most help?

-Now that you’ve tackled the first five questions with your mentee, the answer to this question should reveal itself much more easily.
+Now that you’ve tackled the first five questions with your entrepreneur, the answer to this question should reveal itself much more easily.
 You’ve illuminated their overall goals and honed in on the challenges they face—now, it’s simply a matter of aligning those areas with your specific skills, expertise or resources.

-These questions provide an excellent first step toward building a successful mentoring relationship, helping you effectively assess how and where you can really help your mentee and their business.
+These questions provide an excellent first step toward building a successful mentoring relationship, helping you effectively assess how and where you can really help your entrepreneur and their business.
 By going through this exercise together, you can better define a mutually productive path forward.